Runtheons/runtheons-validate/README.md

 }
 ```

-Each input type is defined in `validate/data.js` as a class that extends from super class data, for add new data type you must add a new export in data.js.
+Each type of input is defined in `validate/data.js` as a class that extends from the superclass data, to add a new data type it is necessary to add a new export in data.js.
-This new type already have some attribute (es. max, min, required), you can override the function else it will return always true.
+This new type already has some attributes (eg Max, min, required), you can/should overwrite the function otherwise it will always return true.

 # Example of use

-When you defined an array or a object you must define the attribute of as a object
+When defining an array or object you have to define the attributes as an object

 ```javascript
 var validator = require("runtheons-validate");